MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Methodology

 \item \raisebox{-.4\baselineskip}{ }~\textbf{Developer}.
-In contrast to human developers, the developer agent can work continuously, and complete a task in minutes even seconds.
-Therefore, scheduling the agent to work in parallel is easier than scheduling humans as the latter requires considering other than work while the former only needs to ensure the tasks are independent.
-Additionally, although there are numerous developer agents capable of generating code~\citep{hong2023metagpt, qian2023communicative}, their ability to modify existing code is not equally proficient.
-To address this issue, our framework decomposes the code modification process into atomic operations, which encompass the code generation.
-This approach enables developers to leverage the benefits of automatic code generation thereby generating applicable code changes.
+Compared to human developers, the Developer agent can work continuously and efficiently.
+Therefore, scheduling the agent to work in parallel is easier than scheduling humans who require considering factors beyond the task.
+Additionally, although numerous developer agents are capable of generating code~\citep{hong2023metagpt, qian2023communicative}, their ability to modify existing code is not equally proficient.
+To address this issue, our framework decomposes the code modification process into sub-operations including code generation.
+This approach enables Developers to leverage the benefits of automatic code generation thereby producing applicable code changes.

 \item \raisebox{-.4\baselineskip}{ }~\textbf{QA Engineer}.
-In software evolution, QA engineers, especially code reviewers, play a crucial role in maintaining software quality~\citep{DBLP:conf/msr/McIntoshKAH14, DBLP:conf/icsm/KononenkoBGCG15}.
-Despite its critical role, code review practices are often undervalued or even overlooked~\citep{DBLP:conf/sigsoft/BaumLNS16}.
+In software evolution, QA Engineers play a crucial role in maintaining software quality through code review~\citep{DBLP:conf/msr/McIntoshKAH14, DBLP:conf/icsm/KononenkoBGCG15}.
+Despite their importance, code review practices are often undervalued or even overlooked~\citep{DBLP:conf/sigsoft/BaumLNS16}.
 Such neglect can hinder software development, illustrated by instances where developers may experience delays of up to 96 hours awaiting code review feedback~\citep{DBLP:conf/esem/BosuC14}.
-To address this problem, our framework pairs each developer agent with a QA engineer agent, designed to offer task-specific, timely feedback.
+To address this problem, our framework pairs each Developer agent with a QA Engineer agent, designed to offer task-specific, timely feedback.
 This personalized QA approach aims to boost the review process thereby better ensuring the software quality. \end{itemize}